Don’t Be a Lemming! (And Other Investing Wisdom)

 Tulipmania and the madness of crowds…

-As we’re seeing right now with the post-election rally, most people move in groups.
+Since the rally that started in late March, we’re seeing how most people move in groups.
 Consequently, they tend to buy after prices have already risen and sell after prices have already fallen.
-By following the advice of this article, you can learn to recognize the extremes of crowd behavior, and make investment plays against it.
+By following the advice of this article, you can learn to recognize the extremes of crowd behavior and make investment plays against it.

 Charles Mackay, in his 19th century classic economic book, Memoirs of Extraordinary Popular Delusions and the Madness of Crowds, aptly describes the tendency of investors to behave like lemmings.
 Consider his account of “Tulipmania”: